classification of Substances QA

 (a) How are properties of substances determined?

-(b) Explain the differences between compounds and mixtures
+(b) Explain the differences between compounds and

 (c) Why is an alloy a mixture?